COVID: Germany must protect disabled people in triage cases, court rules | DW | 28.12.2021

 Advocates for the rights of patients have also voiced support for triage guidelines imposed by the state.

-"Federal parliamentarians are the only ones who are democratically authorized to take such a decision," said the chair of the German Foundation for Patient Rights (DSP), Eugen Brysch.
+"Federal parliamentarians are the only ones who are democratically authorized to take such a decision," said Eugen Brysch, the chair of the German Foundation for Patient Rights.

 He told the dpa news agency that the issue centered largely on who would be taken off ventilators.